USPTO Examiner KUNEMUND ROBERT M - Art Unit 1714

 Interview Effectiveness

-Conducting an examiner interview provides a +13.3% benefit to allowance rate for applications examined by KUNEMUND, ROBERT M. This interview benefit is in the 54% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +12.9% benefit to allowance rate for applications examined by KUNEMUND, ROBERT M. This interview benefit is in the 50% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness